 7 Key Tactics to Convert Customer Awareness into Customer Engagement

 One of the first battles a business faces, building customer awareness is essential for success.
 Businesses must be known by customers.
 Of course, knowledge alone does not lead to profit.
-Customers must be converted from being aware of a business to actively engaging with the business.
+Customers must be

 The key to successfully converting consumers into engaged customers is being approachable and personable.
 As a business, this is accomplished through seven important tactics: